day8/re-frame-10x/README.md

 ### If the re-frame-10x window won't show up when pressing Ctrl-H

 * Make sure that your browser window doesn't have focus in a text-box or something else that is intercepting keyboard events.
+* Make sure that the re-frame-10x div has been created.
+Run `document.querySelector('#--re-frame-10x--')` in your browser's console to check if an element is returned.
+If this returns `null` then something else isn't working correctly.

 ### If re-frame-10x throws an exception on startup